ResparkDev/ReBase/README.md

   - Use `Enum(Name)` in your field `ty` and string values in records.
 ReBase converts them to PascalCase enumerators (digit-leading values are prefixed with `V`).

 - How do I speed up lookup?
   - The generated APIs include linear `find_*` helpers.
-For hot paths, build your own hash maps at startup, or we can add an optional index generator if needed.
+For hot paths, build your own hash maps at startup, or contribute by adding an optional index generator if needed.

 --------------------------------------------------------------------------------